DAOveloped/HappyNewsDAO/checklist.md

 - [ ] Develop a process to automatically publish articles to the Twitter account
 - [ ] Integrate with the article verification module to ensure only authentic articles are published

-### Module E: dApp core logic and self-improvement features
+### Module E: dApp core logic and self-improvement features (the steps here are intentionally not exhaustive and complete)
 - [ ] Design and implement the core logic of the dApp
 - [ ] Develop an AI API integration for self-improvement features
 - [ ] Implement sentiment analysis using Langchain for article sentiment analysis